tjnieradka/AD-Entra-Lab/docs/01-Environment-Overview.md

+⚠️ This lab is for demonstration only; not for production.

 # 01. Environment Overview

 This virtual lab simulates a hybrid on-premises network integrated with **Microsoft Entra ID** (formerly Azure Active Directory).
 It provides a hands-on environment to explore Active Directory domain services, Entra Connect synchronization, firewall policies, and DMZ architecture using **VyOS 1.3** as a virtual router/firewall.